beckcarver/exploratory-data-analysis-beckcarver/README.md

 Add your report and code to this repository.
 Bonus points if you can set up a Github action to automatically run the code and generate the report!

+I lost 3 hours of my life because I didn't know I'd have to fork this repo.
+I don't have edit permissions on it.
+Many notes in ipynb.